malloryerik/ibex/README.md

 ---

 ## First step: a tiny subset of the api allowing Elixir apps to
+1. Connect to the TWS API via a TCP connection using a dedicated GenServer.
+DONE
-1. subscribe to historical market data
+2. Subscribe to historical market data.
+IN PROGRESS
-2. subscribe to live data
+3. Subscribe to live data.
+TODO
-3. subscribe to an economic calendar.
+4. Subscribe to an economic calendar.
+TODO
    At first, data will mean futures and spot FX data, then stocks, bonds, etc.

- TODO TCP Connection: Implement the TCP connection logic using :gen_tcp.
- TODO GenServer for Market Data: Create a GenServer that handles subscriptions to market data.
- TODO Implement Callbacks: Start with a few critical callbacks from the EWrapper interface to handle market data.
- TODO Documentation.